rackerlabs/docs-cloud-identity/api-docs/getting-started/mfa-content/proc-mfa-auth.rst

-   The authentication response returns the authentication token ID and the service catalong with a list of available services.
+   The authentication response returns the authentication token ID and the service catalog with a list of available services.
 Note that the information returned in the `RAX-AUTH:authenticated By` object shows authentication by both passcode and password.